sstent/ansible_openstack_modules_demo/README.md

 THe playbooks run on localhost.
 You should have openrc.sh sourced before you run the playbooks, because they attempt to use the OS\_\* env variables for authentication, just like python-{nova,glance,...}client.

-First you need to, at least, find out which subnet you have free, and edit var.yml.
+First you need to read and edit vars.yml

 Then, run as